How to Avoid Greenwashing

 What is greenwashing in Australian fashion?

-Look for certifications, transparent supply chains, third-party ratings, and clear fibre content.
+Look for recognised certifications, transparent supply chains, clearly stated materials, and publicly available environmental data.